-Additional safety reserve for Member States in exceptional circumstances provided for in Articles 5, 6 and 7, in case of a corresponding overachievement of the Union 2030 target of reducing emissions by 30% below 2005 levels in the sectors covered by Article 2. - 2.
-A Member State may benefit from the reserve referred in paragraph 1 provided that all of the following conditions are fulfilled: - (a) its GDP per capita at market prices in 2013, as published by EUROSTAT in April 2016, was below the Union average;
+Additional safety reserve for Member States in exceptional circumstances

+- 1. A safety reserve corresponding to a quantity of up to [100] million tonnes CO2 equivalent shall be established in the Union Registry subject to the fulfilment of the Union target referred to in Article 1.
+It shall be available in addition to the flexibilities provided for in Articles 5, 6 and 7 [...]. - 2.
+A Member State may benefit from the reserve referred to in paragraph 1 provided that all of the following conditions are fulfilled: - (a) its GDP per capita at market prices in 2013, as published by EUROSTAT in April 2016, was below the Union average; - (b) its cumulative emissions for the years 2013 to 2020 in the sectors covered by this

-- 1. A safety reserve corresponding to a quantity of up to [70] million tonnes CO2 equivalent is hereby established.
-It shall be available in addition to the flexibilities this Regulation are below its cumulative annual emission allocations for the years 2013 to 2020; and - (c) it has exhausted the flexibilities pursuant to Article 5(2) and 5(3), it has made the maximum possible use of net removals according to Article 7 even if that quantity does not reach level set in Annex III, it has made no net transfers to other Member States under Article 5, and its emissions nevertheless exceed its annual emission allocations in the period from 2026 to 2030. - 3.
-A Member State which meets the conditions set out in paragraph 2 shall receive additional quantities from the reserve up to a total amount of [20]% of its overall overachievement in the period from 2013 to 2020 to be used for compliance under Article 9.
-If the collective quantity exceeds the limit referred to in paragraph 1, the maximum percentage of [20]% shall be reduced on a pro rata basis. - 4.
-After the completion of the review referred to in Article 19 of Regulation for each Member State referred in paragraph 3 of this Article.
+Regulation are below its cumulative annual emission allocations for the years 2013 to 2020; and - (c) it has exhausted the flexibilities pursuant to Article 5(2) and 5(3), it has made the maximum possible use of net removals according to Article 7 even if that quantity does not reach the level set in Annex III, it has made no net transfers to other Member States under Article 5, and its emissions nevertheless exceed its annual emission allocations in the period from 2026 to 2030. - 3.
+A Member State, which meets the conditions set out in paragraph 2, shall receive an additional quantity from the reserve up to its shortfall to be used for compliance under Article 9.
+That quantity shall not exceed 20% of its overall overachievement in the period from 2013 to 2020.
+If the resulting collective quantity of all the Member States which fulfil the conditions set out in paragraph 2 exceeds the limit referred to in paragraph 1, the quantity for each of those Member States shall be reduced on a pro rata basis.